Silfaz/digitalgarden/content/quotes.md

 > Anyone who thinks you can have infinite growth on a finite planet is either a madman or an economist. - _Kenneth Boulding_

+> Sometimes you don’t know the value of a moment until it becomes a memory. - _Gunnar Freyr (via Dense Discovery newsletter)_

+> When you’re accustomed to privilege, equality feels like oppression. - _Clay Shirky (via Dense Discovery newsleetter)